 X-5 VTOL MAPPING DRONE

-The X-5 Payload is composed by 2 cameras (one fixed global-shutter camera and one for navigation) and a huge range of sensors.
-The camera can be switched for more mission-specific payloads such as multispectral sensors or thermal vision devices.
+The X5 payload is composed of two cameras (one fixed global-shutter camera and one for navigation) and a range of sensors, with the capability to host more mission-specific payloads.

-The operational scenarios covered by the X-5 are:
+The main operational scenarios covered by the X-5 are:

 The X-5 Drone has been tested by Crew 212 during the LATAM III analog mission at the Mars Desert Research Station (MDRS) in Utah, USA.
 The X5 MkII, with improved flight capabilities, will be tested during the AMADEE-20 analog mission that will take place in October 2020.

 The research project VESTA aims at evaluating possible uses for drones in a human settlement.
 Operational complexity and utility for the crew are analysed, with regard to safety, crew time and training.
 A multicopter is used during Extravehicular Activities (EVA) and piloting of the vehicle from inside the station is evaluated.
 Because of the current absence of a global positioning system on Mars, possible alternative navigation technologies are considered.
 Due to potential safety issues, flight operations are performed using Earth GPS; further studies are therefore required to investigate autonomous navigation on Mars.

 Two different scenarios are evaluated: environment monitoring and settlement inspection.
 In the first, the drone flies at high altitude to acquire a general understanding of the outside environment, and as a possible warning weathercast system for sandstorms.
 For inspection missions, the flying drone points its cameras and sensors at the station and navigates autonomously to specific points of interest selected in the MDRS facility.
 This allows the crew to inspect the external elements, and the use of object recognition algorithms reduces the necessary crew time and increases automation levels of inspection operations.